cessationoftime/wxHaskell-Windows-Builder/README.md

 ### Running ###

-* Run download.ps1 from powershell  terminal
+* Run download.ps1 from powershell terminal (admin mode)
-* Run build.bat from cmd
+* Then Run build.bat from cmd  (admin mode)

+### Troubleshooting ###
+* wxWidgets-3.0.2 seems to have an error.
+It spits out an error when compiling in release mode that it is missing a "coredll_headerctlrg.o" file.
+I copied and renamed a file called  "coredll_headerctlg.o" to "coredll_headerctlrg.o" and this fixed the problem.